microsoft/MIDI/src/service/README.md

 * Client sends Device Enumeration message to dedicated session pipe

+Sending Messages

+* Client uses session to open endpoint (this should be kept open for as long as the application may need to use the endpoint, as opening/closing are more expensive operations)
+* Client sends MIDI messages using SDK
+* SDK sends the messages using cross-process shared memory queues
+* Service processes messages and routes to correct endpoint
+* Client optionally disconnects from endpoint

+Receiving Messages

+* As per above, client opens endpoint
+* Endpoint sends messages to service using local memory
+* Service copies messages to all listening client queues
+* Client is notified that there are new messages waiting
+* Client processes messages

 ## Install and Management

 During dev, you'll need to manually stop/start/install/uninstall the MIDI services.
 You'll need to publish the exe first, and then use the path to that exe in the steps below.